Frebbers/Roborally/Report.md

 ### Sofus J. Brandt (s214972)
 1. Implemented the priority antenna, and with this changed the player selection logic throughout the project.
 ### Frederik Andersen (s224308)
-1. Implemented move-count
+1. Implemented move-count with Nicolai
-2. Implemented json-reader for board creations.
+2. Implemented *JsonReader.java* for board creations.
 Further developed by Nicolai
-3. Test for checkpoint
-4. Test for json-reader
+3. Test for checkpoint, json-reader
-5. Json documentation
+5. Json-board documentation
-6. Board option chooser under "new game"
+6. Implemented 'Board option' chooser under "new game"

 # 1. Method implementation
 ## SpaceView.java <br>